How to Stop Exchange Server from Recreating Meetings?

 What Users Should Do to Stop Exchange Server from Recreating Meetings?

-If you wait for the 30-day auto delete then you might face this issue again so it’s best to remove all invalid meetings manually.
+If you wait for the 30-day auto-delete action then there is a high chance that you might face this issue again.
+Therefore, it’s best to remove all invalid meetings as soon as you see them.

 Put an End to Recurring Meetings that are Corrupt